 - File names containing special characters

-- Web based documents (such as .gdoc, .gsheet, and bookmarks) will not sync to the Box Sync / Box Drive folder, with the exception of Box Notes, which will be synced to the Box Sync / Box Drive folder and will open in your browser.
+- Bookmarks will not sync to the Box Sync / Box Drive folder.
+Other web based documents (such as .gdoc, .gsheet, and Box Notes) will be synced to the Box Sync / Box Drive folder and will open in your browser.

 - .qbi files